 Since 2008 all newly constructed drinking water wells in North Carolina must be tested for bacterial and chemical contaminants within 30 days of the well construction being completed.
 However, there are no other required tests for private wells in North Carolina.
 As a result, it is important for private well owners to perform regular well-testing and maintenance to identify contamination problems early.

 Mapping Well Water Contaminants

-Beginning in 2009, the UNC SRP Research Translation Core, led by staff of ERP, partnered with the NC Division of Public Health (NC DPH) to identify North Carolina populations at greatest potential risk from well water contamination.
+Beginning in 2009, the UNC SRP Research Translation Core, led by staff of CPES, partnered with the NC Division of Public Health (NC DPH) to identify North Carolina populations at greatest potential risk from well water contamination.

 Using private well test results received by the NC State Laboratory of Public Health from 1998-2010, researchers mapped the concentration of 31 contaminants detected in NC well water, many of which are also Superfund priority chemicals.
 The partnership also led to the development of an online resource for well owners interested in more information about understanding well-testing results, the distribution of groundwater contaminants, and the impact of groundwater on human health.

 This project was supported by an ARRA supplement from the National Institute of Environmental Health Sciences (#P42ES005948) 2009-2011.